eisenzopf/redactomatic/README.md

 - NO_EXACT_MATCHES
 - NO_PARTIAL_MATCHES

 By default the ONE_OR_MORE_MATCH options is used.
 This will pass the test if the regular expression finds one or match within the phrase.
 Recall that regular expression rules can comprise multiple patterns.

 The `flags` parameter behaves as described for `redact.RedactorRegex`.

-The` module` paramter is intended to select for either the 're' or 'regex' module.
-It is currently ignored and the PCRE compliant regex is always used.
+The `engine` paramter defines whether the match is performed using the 're' or 'regex' module.
+The 'regex' module supports PCRE matching and is the default engine if none is specified.

 A particularly useful feature of the regex-test is that it stores detailed information about the test results in the file specified by the `--testoutputfile`command line option.